IBM/supply-chain-insights/README.md

 to your SCI trial, we are ready to get started!

-# 3. Upload existing orders and shipments from spreadsheet
+# Step 3.
+Upload existing orders and shipments from spreadsheet

 <br>
 <p align="center">